Last updated on July 8th, 2026

 Freezing Sourdough

-Freezing baked sourdough bread can be a convenient solution to extend its shelf life and reduce waste.
-By following proper freezing, thawing, and refreshing techniques, you can enjoy the tangy, chewy goodness of sourdough bread even after it has been frozen.
+Freezing your sourdough bread can be a convenient solution to extend its shelf life and reduce waste.
+Chewy goodness of sourdough bread can last so long, even after it has been frozen.

 So go ahead and stock up on this beloved bread without hesitation!